leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 and which may identify useful theorems in the process.
 These include:

 * `simp`: Simplifies the goal using a set of simplification rules.
 Using `simp?` allows you to replace `simp` with an equivalent tactic that specifies the simplification rules it uses.
+This can also be helpful for directly creating a working specific tactic, as well as for finding lemmas which can be used in other tactics like `rw` or in proof terms.
 * `rw_search`: Attempts to find chains of rewrites that will prove or simplify the current goal.
 * `hint`: A "Kitchen Sink" tactic that attempts to close the goal using a variety of other tactics.
 * [`aesop`](https://github.com/leanprover-community/aesop): A tactic that tries to prove the current goal using a search tree.
 As with many other tactics, it can be used as `aesop?` to allow you to replace the call by a sequence of tactics that specific to the goal you are working on.